IceHe/blog/source/_posts/mac_shortcuts.md

 It is a plugin for IDEs from [JetBrains](https://www.jetbrains.com/).

 - First, Simple hit `^ ;`
-- Then type a charactor
+- Then type a character
 - At last, type the matching character to the specified place!
 -->